 What helps me stay calm is the powerful tool of the re-frame.
 Looking at things from a new perspective (the re-frame) comes in handy to calm me down and stop any free-fall into the rabbit hole of self-pity and discomfort about the fact that I am not in charge – of anything really, other than my reactions to things.

 I can’t stop fireworks from happening, even though I think it a real waste of public money and has lost any authentic celebratory feeling (for me).

 I am reminded how I used to love fireworks as a kid.

-As each cylinder filled with the chemicals necessary to create the burst of colors heads toward the sky, I attach this focus as a clear request to some higher universal power greater than me.
-I pray that sanity, tolerance, and peaceful compassion rain down upon all of us as the light cascades toward Earth.
-I ask that the smoke that lingers provides reflection.
-I ask that the blasts of gunpowder and combustibles get our attention and awaken us as a country with much healing that needs to be done right here at home, so that freedom and shelter and education and civil rights are available for every citizen.
+As each cylinder filled with the chemicals necessary to create the burst of colors heads toward the sky I attach this focus a clear request to some higher universal power greater than me.
+I pray that sanity, tolerance, and peaceful compassion rain down upon all of us as the light cascades toward earth.
+I ask that the smoke that lingers provide reflection.
+I ask that the blasts of gunpowder and combustibles get our attention and awaken us as a country that there is much healing that needs to be done right here at home so that freedom and shelter and education and civil rights are available for every citizen.